 If HB2665 had been passed by the Senate and signed into law, it would have cut about 111,000 people from SoonerCare (Oklahoma Medicaid), effective November 2016.
 The measure was expected to save the state about $130 million a year, but the state would have also missed out on $203 million a year in matching funds if they had eliminated the state funding.

 The federal government would have had to approve a waiver in order for Oklahoma to be able to cut Medicaid eligibility for low-income, able-bodied parents.
 Representative Doug Cox (R-Grove) authored HB2665.
-He has said that he’s “working with some folks to design something” in terms of legislation to expand Medicaid in Oklahoma under the ACA.
-But thus far, only the measure to cut Medicaid eligibility has made it to a full vote in the House.
+He has also said that he’s “working with some folks to design something” in terms of legislation to expand Medicaid in Oklahoma under the ACA.

 Other Medicaid legislation